-10. REGISTER OF INTERESTS
+9. REGISTER OF INTERESTS

-- 10.1 Any interests notified to the Monitoring Officer will be included in the register of members' interests.
-A copy of this register will be available for public inspection and will be published on North Lincolnshire Council's and Kirton in Lindsey Town Council's website. - 10.2 For the purposes of this Code a DPI is the subject of a 'pending notification' where it has been notified to the Monitoring Officer but has not yet been entered in the register of members' interests in consequence of that notification.
+- 9.1 Any interests notified to the Monitoring Officer will be included in the register of members' interests.
+A copy of this register will be available for public inspection and will be published on North Lincolnshire Council's website. - 9.2 For the purposes of this Code a DPI is the subject of a 'pending notification' where it has been notified to the Monitoring Officer but has not yet been entered in the register of members' interests in consequence of that notification.

-Appendix 1
+APPENDIX 1